-When I started teaching painting years ago, the first hurdle I had to jump was organizing my thoughts about creating art.
+When I started teaching others how to paint years ago, the first hurdle I had to jump was organizing my thoughts about creating art.
 In doing so, I felt that I would be in a better position to present this information in a clear and understandable format.
 Just that alone forced me to be a better painter, but more importantly, pointed me to the realization that I had gaps in my own learning that needed to be filled.
 As I taught, I learned, and as I learned, I taught, and so it goes to this day!

 The rubric of learning how to paint now looks like this:

 2 – Light